Mark Heaton

 I started training in 1981 at the very first class of the newly opened Prudhoe Chojinkai Karate club.

 I was a shy and quiet young lad but having watched many of the martial arts films of the time particularly starring Bruce Lee and Jackie Chan, when my dad said he would take me to a Karate class that was starting I was nervous but also very keen.
 I still remember that first lesson and meeting my first club instructor (the great Sensei Jimmy Hague), and I was hooked from the start.
+Within a very short time Sensei Hague had me training in the adults class as well as the juniors.
+It was 3 months later at my first grading that I met Sensei Doug James and he remains my instructor to this day.
+In my early days I trained at Prudhoe but also on occasion at Hexham and Newcastle and also attended many competitions having success as both a Junior and a Senior.

 Following Jimmy’s retirement from Karate and my own relocation to Haltwhistle in 1990, I started training at Hexham club under Sensei Martin Kammeier.
 I still attended competitions, fighting in individual categories and in the association team, but grew increasingly interested in the practical side of Karate for self protection, a path I have followed ever since.